justindavies/TerraformOnAzure/README.md

 # Terraform On Azure
 A few examples of using Terraform on Azure for your Infrastructure as Code needs.
+In this walkthrough we will setup Terraform integration with Azure and deploy a simple 2-tier application using Azure Container Instances and CosmosDB as the backing store.

 ## Setup your environment